-Children with developmental delay aged 0-6yrs can access Early Childhood Early Intervention (ECEI) through the National Disability Insurance Scheme (NDIS).
-Wanslea is the ECEI provider for WA.
+Children with developmental delay aged under 6yrs can access Early Childhood Approach (ECA) through the National Disability Insurance Scheme (NDIS).
+Wanslea is the ECA provider for WA.
 To access this, you can:

-- Fill out an NDIS Access Request Form and ask your GP, paediatrician, or allied health therapist to fill out the Supporting Evidence Form which can be downloaded from the NDIS website swanautism.org.au/ndis-access-request. - Both forms need to be emailed to NAT@ndis.gov.au, or dropped off at your nearest NDIS or Wanslea office.
-OR - Contact Wanslea by phoning 1300 969 645 or emailing ndis@wanslea.asn.au swanautism.org.au/wanslea-early-childhood-approach
+- Fill out an NDIS Access Request Form and ask your GP, paediatrician, or allied health therapist to fill out the Supporting Evidence Form which can be downloaded from the NDIS website swanautism.org.au/ndis-access-request.
+Both forms need to be emailed to NAT@ndis.gov.au, - or dropped off at your nearest NDIS or Wanslea office.
+OR Contact Wanslea by phoning 1300 969 645 or emailing ndis@wanslea.org.au swanautism.org.au/wanslea-early-childhood-approach

-Children aged 0-6yrs don't need to have a formal diagnosis to be eligible for ECEI, but there does need to be evidence of developmental delay.
-Your child will be able to get NDIS funded ECEI therapy services until they turn 7 but will need a formal diagnosis by the age of 6 years for continued access to NDIS supports throughout their lifespan.
+Children aged under 6yrs don't need to have a formal diagnosis to be eligible for ECA, but there does need to be evidence of developmental delay.
+Your child will be able to get NDIS funded ECA therapy services until they turn 6 but will need a formal diagnosis by the age of 6 years for continued access to NDIS supports throughout their lifespan.